yurii-ruban/TestSpy/README.md

 # TestSpy
 How to use QSignalSpy on custom types.
-Attention!
-If you want to use QSignalSpy in custom type- you should declare this type as a QMetaType!
+<p>Attention!
+If you want to use QSignalSpy in custom type- you should declare this type as a QMetaType!</p>